 The types of licenses are: Key Employee, Gaming Employee, Gaming Service Employee, Gaming Vendor Primary, Gaming Vendor Secondary, Non-Gaming Vendor, and Gaming School Certification.

 Upon the determination of completeness these applications are forwarded to IEB so that a probity investigation may be conducted to determine suitability for licensure.
 Upon determination of suitability, the IEB recommendation is forwarded to the Division of Licensing for the issuance of a license credential or a certification indicating that suitability has been met.

-The Division of Licensing is currently developing and implementing an online Licensing Management System (LMS).
-The LMS will allow for the electronic filing of an application for licensure or registration by a vendor or an employee and eliminate paper applications to enhance Commission efficiency and license applicant convenience.
+The Division of Licensing has developed an online Licensing Management System (LMS).
+The LMS allows for the electronic filing of an application for licensure or registration by a vendor or an employee and eliminate paper applications to enhance Commission efficiency and license applicant convenience.